geb/geb/doc/manual/src/chapters/080-javascript.md

 ## Waiting

 Geb provides some convenient methods for _waiting_ for a certain condition to be true.
-This is useful for testing pages using AJAX or Timers.
+This is useful for testing pages using AJAX or timers.

-There are three methods:

-    def waitFor(Closure condition)
-    def waitFor(Double timeoutSeconds, Closure condition)
-    def waitFor(Double timeoutSeconds, Double intervalSeconds, Closure condition)

-These methods all do the same thing, except that they used default values for parameters that are not part of their signature. **They are all available on browsers, pages and modules**.

-The `condition` parameter is a closure that is periodically (executed until it either **returns a true value** (according to the Groovy Truth) or a timeout is reached.
-If a `Throwable` or `Exception` is raised during the condition invocation, it will be interpreted as a condition failure (equivalent to returning a non true value) and the condition will be tested again in `intervalSeconds`.

-The `timeoutSeconds` (default is `5`) parameter defines the number of seconds to wait for the condition to become true.
-Note that this value is an approximation, it's used in conjuction with the `intervalSeconds` value to determine how many times the condition should be tested rather than doing any actual timing.
-Non whole numbers can be used for this value (e.g. `2.5`)

-The `intervalSeconds` (default is `0.5`) parameter defines the number of seconds to wait after testing the condition to test it again if it did not pass.
-Non whole numbers can be used for this value (e.g. `2.5`).
-If this value is higher than the given `timeoutSeconds`, the condition will be tested once initially, then once again just before the timeout would occur.

-If a `waitFor` clause fails, an instance of `geb.error.WaitTimeoutException` will be thrown.
-If the last condition invocation failed due to an exception bein raised, it will be the cause of the thrown `WaitTimeoutException` instance.
+The `waitFor` methods are provided by the [`WaitingSupport`](api/geb-core/geb/download/WaitingSupport.html) mixin.
+These methods take various parameters that determine how long to wait for the given closure to return a true object according to the Groovy True, and how long to wait in between invoking the closure again.

+    waitFor {} // use default configuration
+    waitFor(10) {} // wait for up to 10 seconds, using the default retry interval waitFor(10, 0.5) {} // wait for up to 10 seconds, waiting half a second in between retries waitFor("quick") {} // use the preset “quick” as the wait settings

+See the section on [wait configuration](configuration.html#waiting) for how to change the default values and define presets.

 ### Examples

 Here is an example showing one way of using `waitFor()` to deal with the situation where clicking a button invokes an AJAX request that creates a new `div` on its completion.